Sidenote for Slack

 Any linked account

-A message shortcut in the ⋯ menu on any Slack message.
-It saves that message's text into your library as a source — with a permalink back to the original — so ask and search can draw on it.
+A shortcut in the ⋯ menu on any Slack message.
+It saves the message's text into your library as a source, with a permalink back to the original, so ask and search can draw on it.
 Re-save the same message and Sidenote tells you it's already there.

 Also: /sidenote help for the command list · /sidenote unlink to disconnect